spotify/confidence-resolver-rust/openfeature-provider/js/README.md

 Confidence supports "sticky" flag assignments to ensure users receive consistent variant assignments even when their context changes or flag configurations are updated.
 This SDK falls back to a cloud resolve in these cases.

+> **ℹ️ Latency Considerations**
+>
+> When a sticky assignment is needed, the provider makes a **network call to Confidence's cloud resolvers**.
+This introduces additional latency (typically 50-200ms depending on your location) compared to local WASM evaluation.
+>
+> **Coming soon**: We're developing support for custom materialization storage (Redis, database, etc.) that will eliminate this network call and keep evaluation latency consistently low.

 ### How it works

 When a flag is evaluated for a user, Confidence creates a "materialization" - a snapshot of which variant that user was assigned.
 On subsequent evaluations, the same variant is returned even if: